dnanexus/dx-javascript-toolkit/docs/upload.md

 * [jQuery](http://jquery.com/) - Any relatively recent version will do.
 Required features are `$.ajax` and `$.Deferred`
 * [Operative.js](https://github.com/padolsey/operative) - Required for web worker support, which enabled efficient checksum computation
 The API library requires a modern very of jQuery, which must be loaded before attempting to use the DNAnexus API library.
-* [SparkMD5](https://github.com/satazor/SparkMD5) - Library for comptuing MD5 checksums
+* [SparkMD5](https://github.com/satazor/SparkMD5) - Library for computing MD5 checksums

 DX.Upload Documentation
 --------------------